MalinYamato/chat/README.md

 # Krypin Chat -- a little cozy place to stay at in Swedish
-Krypin is a secure encrypted chat with profile managment and several ways to enage in private chat, establish private chat rooms on the fly.
+Krypin is a secure encrypted chat with profile management and several ways to enage in private chat, establish private chat rooms on the fly.
-You may log in by a Google or Fasebook acount thanks to the work of Dalton Hubble.
-The relationship between chatters and private chatters is goverened by a Directed Asyclig Graph that has a limit on node depth.
-It is possbile to chat while you view and hear those whom you chat with thanks to the team of Chicago mentioned below who built a signaling layer of WebRTC.
-WebRTC implements the RTP stream and let other impelent the signaling.
-The photoalbume carosel is based on work by Vladimir Kharlampidi.
+You may log in by a Google or Facebook account thanks to the work of Dalton Hubble.
+The relationship between chatters and private chatters is governed by a Directed Acyclic Graph that has a limit on node depth.
+It is possible to chat while you view and hear those whom you chat with thanks to the team of Chicago mentioned below who built a SFU to implement pub/sub for streams, a gateway with various plug-ins to integrate the signaling of other protocols such as SIP and a signaling layer of WebRTC for offer-answer handshakes based on a hard to comprehend SD.
+WebRTC handles NAT traversals, audio/video conversions and a per to per RTP/RTPC stream, yet lets other implement the signaling layer.
+The photo albume carousel is based on work by Vladimir Kharlampidi.

-It is bascially a non-comercial playground to test and learn new technologhy and solutions.
+It is basically a non-commercial playground to test and learn new technology and solutions.
 It has not gone through regular testing and is not at all for production and should therefore be regarded as a demo of how things work or may be done.
 This are stuff that I cannot do at my company.
-My job is to design automated tradign sysgtems in Asia and this stuff is totally unrealted to that.
+My job is to design automated trading systems in Asia and this stuff is totally unrelated to that.
 The installation and setup are therefore very very primitive at this point.

 No database!
 I have a file based database solution where I store data as serialized JSON, pictures, IMs and vids using directory structures.
-For me to see all files on disk where I may redesign with ease as well as the speed to implement a write through cace for persistance are major factos behind my decision not to fall for the hype in getting a fance MYSql or Postgre just because I can or to show off that I have.
-The file based solution also makes it easer to scale and handle safe peristance with coroutines using threads (go routines) without much the nead of too much work wrt mutexes and syncs in the design.
-And, it will be easer to just dump the s/w onto a server, chmod directories and hit run wihout wating for the elepaht to sit and serve, the DB.
+For me to see all files on disk where I may redesign with ease as well as the speed to implement a write through cache for persistence are major factors behind my decision not to fall for the hype in getting a fancy MYSql or Postgre just because I can or to show off that I have.
+The file based solution also makes it easer to scale and handle safe persistence with coroutines using threads (go routines) without much the need of too much work wrt mutexes and syncs in the design.
+And, it will be easer to just dump the s/w onto a server, chmod directories and hit run without waiting for the elephant to sit and serve, the DB.

 The sofware is based on work by the follwing excellent contributors
    - Dalton Hubble  - San Fransicco, USA